 HTML was first created in 1993, since becoming a core standard of the modern internet.
-HTML uses a very simple system of tags, such as <head>, to create text documents a browser can parse and display as a webpage.
+HTML uses a very simple system of tags, such as, to create text documents that a browser can parse and display as a webpage.

-The advantages of HTML are broad applicability and ease of use.
-Everything from hyperlinks to images has a dedicated tag in HTML, allowing fine-grained control of webpages, though not all tags are equally supported by browsers.
+The advantages of HTML are it’s broad applicability and ease of use.
+Everything from hyperlinks to images have a dedicated tag in HTML, allowing fine-grained control of webpages, though not all tags are equally supported by browsers.

 HTML of any webpage can be viewed by using the “View Source” browser option on any webpage.

-Though HTML has enough tags to do that without CSS, programmers encourage using CSS for better compatibility—a webpage made in 2020 might be viewed in 2030 by a browser that doesn’t support some HTML tags.
+Though HTML has enough tags to do that without CSS, programmers encourage using CSS for better compatibility.
+For instance, a webpage created in 2020 might be viewed in 2030 by a browser that doesn’t support some HTML tags.

 The main advantage of CSS is the ability to manage colors, fonts, and layouts across thousands of web pages with a single file.

 Rust stems from the C family of languages and was developed in 2010 by Mozilla, the company behind Firefox, with Brendan Eich as a contributor.
 The focus of Rust is on network security and resource allocation to create the least amount of vulnerabilities possible.

 The advantage of Rust is that it can be used to create tiny network components running on small devices where security is crucial, but resources are limited.